gildas/go-logger/README.md

 ## Usage

-You first start by creating a `Logger` object that will operate on a `Sink`.
+You first start by creating a `Logger` object that will operate on a `Stream`.

 ```go
 package main